htzk/qentk/README.md

 Typical time is as follows with our environment.
   qcNN and qNN is fast; 5 ~ 15 sec. for (n0, M_train, it_end, #qubit)=(1000, 1000, 1000, 2)
   qNN takes much longer time; 5 min. for (n0, M_train, it_end, #qubit)=(100, 100, 100, 2)
-It increase linerly with n0, M_train and it_end, and exponentially with #qubit.
+It increases linearly with n0, M_train and it_end, and exponentially with #qubit.